 In this blog, I will try to share my experience with SEO and startups.

-I was able to scale organic traffic to startup in more than 1500% in two years – from 5000 monthly sessions to 100K+ per month.
+I was able to scale organic traffic to startups by more than 1500% in two years – from 5000 monthly sessions to 100K+ per month.

 Does SEO still work?
-Or you should solely focus on Facebook and Google ads.
+Or it would be best if you solely focused on Facebook and Google ads.